urirmz/Portfolio/Oracle Java SE 21 Developer Professional 1Z0-830/16 JDK API.md

   Strings are inmutable, so in order to change them, a new instance needs to be created,
     which is be traduced in high memory and efficiency cost AbstractStringBuilder
+    Implements CharSequence
     Saves a reference of each part of the string, along with its arrangement, instead of creating a new whole string everytime a modification is needed, saving both time and memory
-    Can be instantiated with an initial String, or a predefined capacity Main methods
+    Can be instantiated with an initial String, or a predefined capacity In its methods, if the position argument is negative of greater than the length of the existent string, the method will throw StringIndexOutOfBoundsException Main methods
       int compareTo(Stringbuilder)
       StringBuilder append(Object)